 "The Magical Number Seven, Plus or Minus Two" is one of the most highly cited papers in psychology.
 An average adult human can deal with about 7 things at a time, at most.
 Anyone might argue with the specific details, but its general theme is important: We should break things into groups of 5 to 7.

 I thought that many fell into similar pairs or larger related sets.
-I picked an "anchor" for each set and learned where it went.
-Then I started filling in the rest of the sets.
+I picked a representative "anchor" for each set and learned where it went.
+Then I started filling in the rest of each sets.

 ツ was the only katakana I was certain that I would recognize, so it was an obvious anchor.
 It plus the similar others.